hhaji/Deep-Learning/Recitation-Assignments/README.md

 * After completing all tasks of every assignment set, add related Jupyter notebooks (and/or other files) in a folder in the repository, for instance, assignments-1.ipynb inside Assingment_Set_1 folder, for the first set.
 * Projects should be located at the another repository named "Deep_Learning_F20_Projects".
 * Please review the [Projects](https://github.com/hhaji/Deep-Learning/tree/master/Projects) for further instructions.
-* Solutions of the exercises, as well as mathematical notations, could be written in [LaTeX](https://github.com/hhaji/Deep-Learning#latex) (Advantage ~ 10 Points), either in Jupyter notebook or PDF.
-MS Office or any other software (Advantage ~ 5 Points) could also be used, otherwise, images of your handwriting should be included, which is not recommended!
+* Solutions of the exercises, as well as mathematical notations, could be written in [LaTeX](https://github.com/hhaji/Deep-Learning#latex) (which is recommended), either in Jupyter notebook or PDF.
+MS Office or any other software could also be used, otherwise, images of your handwriting should be included, which is not recommended!
 Please acknowledge which one is used.

 # Scores